-littlemisscodeless asked: I hope this isn´t too nosy, but do you dress differently for job interviews?
+littlemisscodeless said: I hope this isn´t too nosy, but do you dress differently for job interviews?
 Have you ever been turned down for your look?
 (I am a gothling who is still 1-2 lucky years away from job hunting, but it´s worth being informed.)

 I dress slightly differently for job interviews.
 No hat, no visible jewelry that is overtly goth or morbid (except for the rings, I always wear those when I leave the house), and a more of an eccentric Victorian governess style in general.
 But I still wear full skirts with petticoats, some sort of frock coat or not-your-standard-blazer, and I don’t hide the pink streaks in my hair.